-Calculating Critical Path
+Calculating the Critical Path

 Understanding Float/Slack